yehogwon/yehogwon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an undergraduate student at POSTECH, South Korea, majoring in Computer Science and Engineering.
-I am also working as a research intern at [Computer Vision Lab](https://cvlab.postech.ac.kr/), POSTECH, under the supervision of Prof. [Suha Kwak](https://suhakwak.github.io/).
+I am an upcoming M.S. student at POSTECH, South Korea, and I'm fortunate to be working with Prof. [Suha Kwak](https://suhakwak.github.io/), who is advising my current research internship as well.

+My ultimate goal is enable machines to understand the world just like humans do.
+To achieve this, I have participated in reearch projects on reducing annotation costs for image classification by leveraging active learning and improving the robustness of the Segment Anything Model (SAM) for its real-world applicability.

-My research interests include computer vision and machine learning.
-I have worked on reducing the annotation cost for image classification tasks by leveraging active learning and using hand-crafted query strategies.
-Currently, I am interested in vision foundation models (e.g., SAM) and their robustness and generalization beyond the 2D space.
+My ultimate goal is to enable machines to understand the world just like humans do.
+To achieve this, I have participated in research projects on reducing annotation costs for image classification by leveraging active learning and improving the robustness of the Segment Anything Model (SAM) for its real-world applicability.

-I am looking for internships and research opportunities in the field of machine learning and computer vision.
-If you are interested in collaborating with me, please feel free to reach out to me!
+Having served as both a first and second author on research projects, I am open to research collaboration opportunities.
+If you find my work interesting, please feel free to reach out to me!

 Email: [yeho.gwon@postech.ac.kr](mailto:yeho.gwon@postech.ac.kr)